jasoyode/CTRNN_NM/README.md

 # CTRNN_NM
-implementation of neuromodulation in CTRNN
+Simple implementation of neuromodulation in CTRNNs Using external neuromodulatory signal to perturb single leg locomotion